digas99/paco-ua-api/docs/README.md

 ### Selective Fetching

 Fetching everything at once might not always be the best approach.
 When everything is already cached, might be better to make use of the various endpoints to only fetch certain data that the user might need updated for that specific section of your app.

 ---

+## Response Times

+Because the web scraping is done with a headless browser, some data might be fetched by navigating through **several** web pages, which increases the response time significantly.
+With this in mind, the endpoints throughout this document will have an estimate time, in seconds, for its response, accompanied by a color key.

+**Key:**
+🟢 &nbsp; Normal response (> 3s)
+🟡 &nbsp; Slow response (> 5s)
+🟠 &nbsp; Turtle response (> 8s)
+🔴 &nbsp; Sloth response (> 12s)

+---